ARCHER2-HPC/archer2-docs/user-guide/io.rst

 Sharing data with other ARCHER2 users
 -------------------------------------

-How you share data with other ARCHER users depends on whether they belong to the same project as you or not.
+How you share data with other ARCHER2 users depends on whether they belong to the same project as you or not.
 Each project has two levels of shared directories that can be used for sharing data.

 Sharing data with users in your project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^